ptupitsyn/ptupitsyn.github.io/_posts/2020-10-26-Whats-New-In-Ignite-Net-2.9.md

 # Thin Client Automatic Server Discovery with Partition Awareness

-Previously, we had to provide every server node address in `IgniteClientConfiguration.Endpoints` so that [Partition Awareness](https://ignite.apache.org/docs/latest/thin-clients/dotnet-thin-client#partition_awareness) works correctly and routes cache requests to a correct server node.
+Previously, we had to provide every server node address in `IgniteClientConfiguration.Endpoints` so that [Partition Awareness](https://ignite.apache.org/docs/latest/thin-clients/dotnet-thin-client#partition_awareness) works properly and routes cache requests to a correct server node.

 This is no longer required: when `IgniteClientConfiguration.EnablePartitionAwareness` is `true`, Ignite.NET thin client will discover all server nodes automatically - providing a single starting address is enough.